 While dog trainers can be an awesome help if you really get stuck with training your dog, it’s often not necessary to spend hundreds of dollars on those classes.

 Instead, you can teach your dog almost everything he needs to be a well-behaved, lovely pup by yourself.
-This will not only save you a lot of money, but it will also strengthen the bond between the 2 of you.
+This will not only save you a lot of money, but it will also strengthen the bond between the two of you!

-In this article I’m giving you 11 tips to train a dog at home.
-This helps you to get started with all the information you need and it will certainly be much cheaper than what I spent on Baloo’s training…
+In this article, I’ll give you 11 tips to train a dog at home.
+This helps you to get started with all the information you need—and it will certainly be much cheaper than what I spent on Baloo’s training…

 Reasons to Train a Dog at Home